I’ll not go in there agin! There’s the most infernal-lookin’ creature I ever saw!

 Music Hall Gets its Wings

-By the fall of 1879, the wings of Music Hall were completed.
+The north and south wings of Music Hall were completed by the fall of 1879.
 They were built so exhibitors could set up industrial displays for the business community’s popular and financially beneficial expositions.

-The north wing or hall – referred to as Power Hall – would feature machinery and inventions.
+The north wing or hall – referred to as Power or Machinery Hall – featured mechanical devices and inventions.

-Exhibits were also in the center building.
+During expositions, exhibits were also set up in the center building.
 These expositions were so huge that chairs were removed from Music Hall and, as the floor was flat in those days, exhibits were set up here too.

 The south wing of Music Hall was Horticultural Hall.
-The glass roof provided a wonderful greenhouse effect, one of the many wonderful permanent features in the hall.
+A glass roof provided a wonderful greenhouse effect, much like Krohn Conservatory today.
+It was one of the many wonderful permanent features in the facility.

 A Lake in the South Wing of Music Hall!

-As part of the floral displays, a rugged stone “hillside” was built.
+Today the south wing holds the offices of the Cincinnati Symphony and Pops, and the May Festival.
+When it was first built, the floral displays in south hall included a rugged stone “hillside.”
 Water plunged down this huge rock wall and, according to newspaper reports,

 …boiling up and over its sides broke away into a thousand streams and rivulets down the sides of the rugged pile, dancing and sparkling with untold beauty in the brilliant electric light, into the lake below.